virtualnitish/leetcode/foundation/the-dark-arts-of-dynamic-programming.md

 # The Dark Arts of Dynamic Programming

 Am I too stupid to understand Dynamic Programming? **Yes.**
-But is my brain capable of functioning as a glorified recording device for frequent questions? **Disturbingly, yes.** So, I'll do whatever works, even if it leads to intellectual emptiness.
+But is my brain capable of functioning as a broken recording device for frequent questions? **Possibly.**
+So, I'll do whatever works, even if it leads to intellectual emptiness.
 Maybe, just maybe, the interviewer will be fooled by this hollow imitation of understanding.
 It's a grim prospect, but a prospect nonetheless.
 Wish me Luck.🤞

 ![The Black Book of Dynamic Programming](images/dark_arts_of_dynamic_programming-image-1.png)